About This Quiz

 Deborah is a judge and prophet who advises a king named Barak on military strategy, telling him that God told her what they should do.
 She is the only female judge in the Bible.

-Samuel was first called by the Lord late at night and thought it was his mentor, Eli, calling from another room.
+Samuel was first called by the Lord God Almighty late at night and thought it was his mentor, Eli, calling from another room.
 Eli told him that he had not called and that when the voice came next, Samuel should say, "Here I am, Lord."
 Samuel did and went on to become a very important prophetic figure.

 Advertisement